Katie85/www.thecomfortcupboard.com.au/_posts/2021-03-21-visualisation-is-everything.md

 You have to be constantly visualising what it is that you want and who you want to be when you eventually get it.&nbsp;

 You have to be tapping into the feeling it is that you’re searching for; cause we’re all just chasing a feeling.
-It’s not about the thing, it’s about the feeling the thing brings and it’s the feeling that manifests the creation into reality.
+It’s not about the thing, it’s about the feeling the thing brings and it’s the feeling that manifests the thing into reality.

 You have to believe it before you will see it.